What is Radio Jockeying?: Course Fees 2025, Subjects, Top Colleges, Admissions

 Radio Jockeying Top Recruiters

 While there aren't traditional "recruiting companies" for Radio Jockeys (RJs) in India, there are several key players in the industry who actively seek talented RJs.
-Below mentioned are some of them where Radio Jockey graduates are hired:
+Below are some of them where Radio Jockey graduates are hired:

 Radio Jockey Top Recruiters |